 Finding a Faculty Supervisor for a Supervised Course

 You are responsible for finding a faculty supervisor for your supervised course.
-The supervisor must be a member of the teaching staff, either from Physics or other Science/Applied Science Departments at the University of Toronto.
+The supervisor must be a member of the teaching or research staff, either from Physics or other Science/Applied Science Departments at the University of Toronto.
 Non-faculty members can be involved in the course (such as researchers from other institutions, postdoctoral fellows and graduate students) but cannot be supervisors.
 Although many faculty are available to supervise undergraduate research students, they are not obliged to do so.
 To ensure success, you should prepare as follows:

 - Please ensure that you have achieved the minimum B GPA requirements for these courses and are aware of the course requirements.

 - Make sure you are aware of the different course options and make a tentative plan about which course you want to enrol in (independent study/research, 0.5 FCE/1.0 FCE), and in which semester.

 - Please tell your prospective supervisor the following: your program, year in the program, and your potential research interests.

 - Do your part with the administration of the project.
 You and your supervisor are responsible for drafting a syllabus and grading scheme.
 Booking of oral exams will be done in collaboration with the Supervised Course Coordinator, Prof. Pekka Sinervo.
 Respect all deadlines and give your supervisor plenty of notice, especially in case of unanticipated delays or changes of plans.